Tarangire Treetops: Our full report

 - Accepted payment on location

-- Tarangire Treetops accepts Mastercard and Visa credit cards, a 6% surcharge is applied for all card payments.
+- Tarangire Treetops accepts Mastercard and Visa credit cards.
 All major currencies are accepted, including GB pounds, US dollars, euros or Tanzanian shillings.

 Other lodges in Tarangire National Park